-Lice can also crawl into your hair if you are in close contact with an infected person.
+Lice will also crawl into your hair if you are in close contact with an infected person.
 It is important to note that contrary to popular myths, they cannot jump or fly.
 People and head lice don’t mix well, it isn’t pleasant.

 Who Is at Risk of Getting Head Lice?

 The easiest way to know if you have lice is to check your head.
-They are visible to the human eye and can be seen crawling through the hair.
+They are visible to the human eye and may be seen crawling through the hair.
 When checking for lice on the scalp, pay special attention to the area behind the ears as they tend to thrive here.
 Can black people get head lice?

 • Swollen lymph nodes